WEID-Consortium/weid.info/weid2026_specification.md

 Appendix A: Specification Change Changelog
 ==========================================

 The following change log entries are just for information.
-They might contain features which are already deprecated.
+They might contain features that are already deprecated.
 Hence, only information outside the "Changelog" chapter may be used for implementations.

 Changes as of Spec Change 1 - 7
 -------------------------------

 In the initial version of the WEID specification of 2011, only OIDs below the WEID root arc `1.3.6.1.4.1.37553.8` could be used.
-In a later definition by Daniel Marschall, any existing OID can be written in WEID notation, by defining sub-namespaces.
+In a later definition by Daniel Marschall, any existing OID can be written in WEID notation by defining sub-namespaces.

-The detailled descriptions of the changes of Spec Change 1 till 7 are not available anymore.
-Only a short description from the OID RA are existing:
+The detailed descriptions of the changes of Spec Change 1 through 7 are not available anymore.
+Only a short description from the OID RA exists:

 1.  `weid-spec-change-2013-6-27-1-identifier`
 2.  `weid-spec-change-2013-6-27-2-weix-canceled-and-replaced`